ManApart/quest-command/notes.md

 - In a dense forest / cave, nerf air
 - Spell that makes things more windy etc

-#### Heat

-Heat / light effects have an ‘emit’ effect that have a distance and strength: the emit effect casts heat/light etc to things within range
-If a target is flamable and it takes more fire damage than it has fireDefense, it starts burning Fire emits light in a radius from itself
-Fire emits heat in a radius from iteself
-If a target is not on fire, it takes 1 fire damage for every 10 heat it has

-How to handle effects that do aoe more effects?
-(Fire emits heat, light)
-- Specific manager?
-- Specific kind of effect that emits conditions?

 **Upgrades**

 Some spell types have an upgrade subtype that is a more powerful or unique subtype of that type.
 Artifiacts (wind amulet, vine gloves etc) allow for sub-type words to be used (Ice Heart Amulet allows for frost words to be used with the water skill.
 Lightning is the upgrade of fire.
 These spells should require a very high level in the base type.